Subscribe to the Newsletter

-Sleep apnea (also spelled ‘apnoea’) means you stop breathing during your sleep.
+Sleep Apnea (also spelled ‘apnoea’) means you stop breathing during your sleep.
 It may be for a few moments or for many seconds.
-If chronic, your body and brain are regularly starved of oxygen when they should be renewing themselves.
+If it becomes chronic, your body and brain will be regularly starved of oxygen just when they should be renewing themselves.

 With less energy ( ‘Qi‘ in Chinese medicine ) –

 This condition is a serious threat to your health.

 Not only is it associated with obesity but, because your metabolism then suffers from oxygen insufficiency, you burn fat less effectively so the condition can actually lead to increased fat.

 This page explains current thinking in Chinese medicine about it, but first, here are the facts about the condition.

 This is the commonest kind of sleep apnea.
 The other type is discussed below.

 This is the other kind of sleep apnea.
 Although the symptoms are the same – or at least, not enough research has been done to establish differences – this apnea emanates from a miscommunication between the part of the brain that controls breathing and the chest muscles that do the work.